SoftwareEngineering606/CourseEvaluationSummarizer/README.md

  rails server
 ```

-Go to  http://localhost:3000 in a browser and we can see the “Hello!
+Go to  http://localhost:3000 in a browser and verify the “Hello!
 Welcome to Ruby on Rails” page.
 ---------------------------------------------------------------------------------------------------------------------------